VallariAg/Blog/content/blog/scope&closure/index.md

 JavaScript engine compiles JavaScript to optimized machine code before execution.
 It is responsible for start-to-finish compilation and execution.
 It is compiler's job to parse and generate code for Engine to execute later.
 And it's Scope job to collect and maintain a lookup of all variables defined, and their rules of accessibility.

 Let's see how `var a = 2;` is compiled.
 Encountering `var a`, Compiler asks Scope about existence of a variable `a` in that particular Scope collection.
 If Scope says it exists, the compiler ignores `var a` (i.e. initializing a variable).
 Otherwise, if Scope says it doesn't exist, the compiler creates a variable `a` in that scope collection.
 Then Compiler produces code for Engine to execute later.
 Engine sees `a = 2` and asks Scope if `a` exists.
 Scope says yes, Engine assigns value `2` to `a`.
-If* Scope said no, that no such variable was introduced by compiler, Engine asks Scope to look in its nested loops.
+If* Scope said no, that no such variable was introduced by compiler, Engine asks Scope to look in its enclosing area (see this in nested loop).

 So, there are two kinds of look-ups.
 One, that Compiler asks Scope to look/create a variable.
 Another, where Engine asks Scope to return value of variable.